 The political and constitutional history of England will be studied with the aid of such a text as Cheyney's Short History of England.
 Prerequisite: A High School course in General History, or Courses 1A and 2A.
-Given 1924-'25 and 1925-'26.
+Given 1924-'25.
 Primarily for Sophomore or Junior year.

-6. English History Since 1689

-Continuation of Course 5, which is prerequisite.
-Courses 5 and 6 should be taken by those preparing for the study of law.

-7. American Constitutional History to 1789
+- 6. English History Since 1689 Three hours Continuation of Course 5, which is prerequisite.
+Given 1924-'25.
+Courses 5 and 6 should be taken by those preparing for the study of law. - 7.
+American Constitutional History to 1789

 Special attention is directed to the origin and development of political institutions and to the formation of state and federal constitutions.
 Lectures and readings.
 Prerequisite: A High School course in American History.
-Given 1924-'25 and 1925-'26.
+Should be supplemented by Course 10.
+Given 1923-'24 and 1924-'25.